eclipse/mraa/docs/building.md

 ===============

 libmraa uses cmake in order to make compilation relatively painless.
 Cmake runs build out of tree so the recommended way is to clone from git and make a build/ directory.

-You'll need swig version 3.0.2 and we recommend 3.0.3 to build the javascript modules.
-If you're version of SWIG is older than this then please see below for disabling SWIGNODE otherwise you will get a weird build failure.

-The basic build steps are as follow, we'll assume you're building from git, note that if you compile with git installed your version of mraa will be tagged -dirty.
-This simply means git wasn't installed or that you where building form a tarball.
-You can modify build/src/version.c before running make if this is incorrect.
-The instructions listed here all assume that build/ is an empty dir that lives inside the cloned repository of mraa.
+## Build dependencies
+Not all these are required but if you're unsure of what you're doing this is what you'll need:
+* swig 3.0.4+
+* git
+* python 2.7 or 3.4+ (you'll need not just the interpreter but python-dev)
+* nodejs 0.10.x (you'll need not just the interneter but nodejs-dev)
+* cmake 2.8.8+

+## Basic build steps

 ~~~~~~~~~~~~~{.sh}
 mkdir build